Nepal Trekking Difficulty Level

 Difficult treks are challenging treks that require some level of physical fitness and endurance capacity.
 Some of the features of the difficult trek are as follows:

 - Difficult to moderate walking for around six to eight hours a day

 - Altitude may rise up to 5000 meters.

-- The trekking days is longer than that of moderate kind of treks
+- The trekking days are longer than that of moderate kind of treks

 - Trekkers should be physically fit and in good health condition